-Forming or Developing your Police Social Work Program
+Forming or Developing your Public Safety Social Work Program

-With sessions geared for both the law enforcement administrator and embedded police social worker, the 2021 NCPSW Conference will assist your agency in the formation or development of a police social work program.
-Both law enforcement and social work continuing education credits are available.
+With sessions geared for both the public safety administrator and public safety social worker, the 2022 NCPSW Conference explored the formation and development of a public safety social work program.

 2022 Featured Session: Mass Violence and Terrorism Toolkit